Neutrino mass and leptogenesis in a hybrid seesaw model with a spontaneously broken CP: Conclusion

-We present a model of neutrino mass that combine the type I and type II seesaw scenario in this paper.
-An extended scalar sector that include a SM singlet, a triplet in addition to the Higgs doublet is responsible for breaking CP spontaneously and generating a seesaw mass for the neutrinos.
-We utilise a $Z_3$ symmetry to organise the scalar sector accommodating a complex vacuum expectation value of the singlet that translates to a complex seesaw vev of the scalar triplet.
-Introduction of a soft $Z_3$ breaking term necessitated by the domain wall problem is also crucial for generating a relative phase between the type I and type II neutrino mass.
-This relative phase is the only source of CP violation in this scenario appearing as $\delta_\text{CP}$ in the PMNS matrix while simultanoesly driving leptogenesis.
+We present a model of neutrino mass that combine the type I and type II seesaw scenarios in this paper.
+An extended scalar sector that includes a singlet and a triplet in addition to the SM Higgs doublet is responsible for breaking CP spontaneously and generating a seesaw mass for the neutrinos.
+We utilise a $Z_3$ symmetry to organise the scalar sector that accommodates a complex vev for the singlet scalar.
+Introduction of a soft $Z_3$ breaking term necessitated to evade the domain wall problem is also crucial for generating a relative phase between the type I and type II neutrino mass.
+This relative phase is the only source of CP violation in this scenario appearing as $\delta_\text{CP}$ in the PMNS matrix while simultaneously driving leptogenesis.

-Setting the masses of the scalar triplet and the right handed neutrino at the neutrino mass scale $\sim 10^{15}$ GeV we explore the neutrino masses and mixing with order one real Yukawas and a single phase generated in the scalar sector by SCPV.
-We perform an extensive numerical scan using a multi-dimensional markov chain monte carlo technique to identify the region of parameter space that is in agreement with the neutrino oscillation data.
+We set the masses of the scalar triplet and the right handed neutrino at the neutrino mass scale $\sim 10^{15}$ GeV implying order one real Yukawa couplings.
+With a single phase generated in the scalar sector we perform an extensive numerical scan using a multi-dimensional Markov Chain Monte Carlo technique to identify the region of parameter space that is in agreement with the neutrino oscillation data.

 Next we address the correlated issue of generating matter-antimatter asymmetry through leptogenesis within our framework.
 Using the single CP phase generated spontaneously in the scalar sector we demonstrate the possibility of leptogenesis driven by an almost degenerate scalar triplet and right handed neutrino.
-We scan for the allowed region of parameter space where the novel mixed leptogenesis framework generate the baryon asymmetry while simultaneously satisfying the neutrino oscillation data.

-\acknowledgments We thank Mainak Chakraborty for discussions.
+We scan for the allowed region of parameter space where the novel mixed leptogenesis framework generate the baryon asymmetry while simultaneously satisfying the neutrino oscillation data. \acknowledgments We thank Mainak Chakraborty for discussions.
 RP acknowledges MHRD, Government of India for the research fellowship.
 AS acknowledges the financial support from Department of Science and Technology, Government of India through SERB-NPDF scholarship with grant no.:PDF/2020/000245.
 The authors also acknowledge the National Supercomputing Mission (NSM) for providing computing resources of ‘PARAM Shakti’ at IIT Kharagpur, which is implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and Department of Science and Technology (DST), Government of India.

 \begin{appendix} {\Alph{section}} {\thesection-\arabic{equation}}